 At some point, most small businesses owners will visit a bank or other lending institution to borrow money.
+Cash flow is the key to business success.
 Understanding what your bank wants, and how to properly approach them, can mean the difference between getting your money for expansion and having to scrape through finding cash from other sources.

 Cash flow is the lifeblood of every small business but many business owners underestimate just how vital managing cash flow is to their business's success.
 In fact, a healthy cash flow is more important than your business's ability to deliver its goods and services.

 Natural disasters such as hurricanes are more common in summer, but tornadoes, floods, and fires can strike at any time.
 As such, it's always a good idea to plan for what to do in case of a disaster.
 Here are some necessary steps you can take right now to prepare:

 Tax rules on rental income from second homes can be complicated, particularly if you rent the home out for several months of the year and also use the home yourself.

 As a small business owner, figuring out which form of business structure to use when you started was one of the most important decisions you had to make; however, it's always a good idea to periodically revisit that decision as your business grows.

 Under tax reform, taxpayers who itemize should be aware that deductions they may have previously counted on to reduce their taxable income have disappeared in 2018.

 The new tax act established new limitations on the deductibility of certain business meals and entertainment expenses.
 Beginning January 1, 2018, entertainment expenses are nondeductible unless they fall under the specific exceptions under the new tax law.